A Survey of Deep Learning Architectures for Intelligent Reflecting Surfaces

 \subsection{Beamforming for Indoor IRS}

-Different from the above scenarios, \cite{irs_Indoor_locationToBF} addresses the IRS beamformer design problem in an indoor communications scenario to increase the received signal strength (RSS) (see Fig.~\ref{fig_IRS}).
-This is particularly useful for indoor sensing applications as well as from the perspective of low hardware complexity because it eliminates deployment of multiple BSs to improve RSS.
-The MLP architecture in \cite{irs_Indoor_locationToBF} accepts two-dimensional user position vector and yields the IRS beamformer phases at the output.
-Since the channel data is not employed as input, the network does not have to deal with severe environmental fluctuations.
-However, the learning model trains on specific room environments and may perform poorly for different room conditions or different obstacle distribution in the same room.
+Different from the above scenarios, \cite{irs_indoor_RIS_ISAC} addresses the IRS beamformer design problem in an indoor communications scenario to increase the received signal strength (RSS) (see Fig.~\ref{fig_IRS}).
+This is particularly useful for indoor sensing applications as well as from the perspective of low hardware complexity because it employs lightweight CNN models is employed.
+The CNN architecture in \cite{irs_indoor_RIS_ISAC} accepts the IRS channel data as input and it yields the IRS beamformer phases at the output in unsupervised manner.
+The learning model trains on specific room environments and may perform poorly for different room conditions or different obstacle distributions in the same room.
 This is mitigated in RL-based solutions which are highly adaptive to different environments~\cite{irs_BF_RL_standalone_alkhateeeb,irs_RL_BF_IRSonly}.
 As a result, among the various DL-based beamforming methods, RL does not involve labeling and, in this sense, it is more advantageous than SL.
 Further, DQN is an RL technique that has a simpler architecture with longer convergence times than, say, DDPG which consists of actor-critic spaces and provides better accuracy and faster convergence.
 Since FL offers reduced transmission overheads, an integrated FL-RL framework may be considered in the future.